flutter/website/src/community/china.md

 [https://flutter.cn](https://flutter.cn),
 maintained by [The China Flutter User Group (CFUG)][].

-If you'd like to install Flutter using an [installation bundle]({{site.url}}/release/archive), you can replace the domain of the original URL with a trusted mirror to speed it up.
+If you’d like to install Flutter using an [installation bundle]({{site.url}}/release/archive), you can replace the domain of the original URL with a trusted mirror to speed it up.
 For example: